Carlton Park, Prince Albert

 Carlton Park is a small neighbourhood that is located between Marquis Road, 6th Avenue East, 28th Street East, and 15th Avenue East.
 It is part of the east side of Prince Albert.

 According to 2001 statistics, Carlton Park had had a population of 2,940, which was 8.79% of the Prince Albert's population.
 23.30% of Carlton Park's population is of Aboriginal descent.
 That equals out to 6.73% of the city's total Aboriginal population.

 The government system is run under the three levels of Canada's governmental system.
 Dennis Ogrodnick and Blake Edwards are the current councillors for wards 5 and 6.
 Darryl Hickie is the MLA for the Prince Albert Carlton riding.
 Brian Fitzpatrick is the MP of the Prince Albert riding.

 The industrial portion of Carlton Park is non-existent, but is a light commercial area.

 Carlton Park is one of the most educated areas of the city.
 4.25% for trades and 20.98 for some college education as compared to the rest of the city.
 29.73% of the population has some university education compared to the rest of the city.
 This area has lowest number of non-graduates with a grade nine education.

 Sports and recreation is a prominent part of Carlton Park.
 There are a number of sports facilities that allows a number of sports to be done such as football, soccer, swimming, diving, track and field, among others.

 Christianity is the main religion within Carlton Park.

 Carlton Park boasts some of the higher rents in the city while housing prices remain average.

 Some of the few healthcare services provided in the area is a seniors care home called Mont St. Joseph's Home Inc..

 Government and politics

 Carlton Park exists within the federal electoral district of Prince Albert.
 Randy Hoback is the current MP of this riding starting in 2019.

 Provincially, Carlton Park lies within the Prince Albert Carlton riding.
 Darryl Hickie has represented the riding since 2007.

 In municipal politics, Carlton Park lies within ward 5 and 6.
 Dennis Ogrodnick is the councilor for ward 5 which encompasses the commercial parts of the neighbourhood, while the residential parts of the neighbourhood falls largely within ward 6.
 Blake Ewards is the councilor for ward 6.

 Commercial and industrial

 Although there is not much for industrial in Carlton Park, there are however commercial establishments and outlets.

-Carlton Court Plaza

-To the naked eye, Carlton Court Plaza looks likes a strip mall, but houses many more businesses and services inside.
-Two major businesses housed in this mall are Domino's Pizza and Mac's.
-It no longer houses any banks as TD Canada Trust has relocated to the Cornerstone Shopping District.